Choosing the Best Turf for Dogs

 3. Efficient drainage is a must

 One of the biggest complaints we hear is about lingering smells after dogs relieve themselves on artificial turf.
 The solution?
 A high-quality drainage system.
 Look for turf with perforations that allow water (and other liquids) to drain through quickly.
+Efficient drainage also helps prevent urine burn, which can occur when dog urine is not quickly washed away from the turf.
 We install bases with proper sub-surface drainage to make sure nothing gets trapped underneath, keeping your yard fresh and dry.

 4. Non-toxic and safe materials